jewelsofthought/neshama/site/posts/qkab/cards.md

 - Quanta are not continuous but discreet.

 Is this the nature of reality, or is it just because the receivers of this reality can only perceive reality in discreet packets?
+It is also possible that an aspect of our limited/finite reality, is determined by the fact that we can only perceive discreet packets of information.
+This is a limitation that mainfests in our very makeup.

 - Yet the "reality" of quanta can only be described with waves (and probability waves at that!).

-Perhaps there is a medium (water - ether - G-d consciousness) which is affected by this energy (which is referred to as "the Will of G-d").
+Perhaps there is a medium (water, &aelig;ther and/or G-d consciousness) which is affected by this energy &mdash; which is referred to as "the Will of G-d".
 As the wave on the ocean is produced by the winds (_ruach_) that move across the waters, perhaps that is what these perturbations that all these quantum hypothesis are trying to describe.

-If we could only realise Spirit as Divine Energy, energy that we cannot measure except with a Divine instrument - which only the Divine can fashion.
+If we could only realise Spirit as Divine Energy, energy that we cannot measure except with a Divine instrument &mdash; which only the Divine can fashion.
+And as we are an instrument that has been fashioned by the Divine, this enables us to perceive this Divine Energy.

-The Torah as being a kind of manual and design handed down to us by the Divine.
+The Torah a manual and design handed down to us by the Divine.

 ## Desire